Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: End-to-End Latency Performance Analysis

-We realize that even though the parallel task execution time performance of MatDot codes is better compared to polynomial codes, its total computation time is worse with scaling $k$.
-In addition, as we shall see later, it has worse communication cost $T_{ms}$ as well to help reduce $T_sm$.
-In both computation schemes however, the encode/decode times seem to be the main bottleneck, especially for small $c$ and $p$.
+We realize that even though the parallel task execution time performance of MatDot codes could be better compared to polynomial codes in the most favorable case, its total computation time is worse (in all circumstances) with scaling $k$.
+In addition, as we shall see later, it has worse communication cost $T_{ms}$ as well to help reduce $T_{sm}$.
+In both computation schemes however, the encode/decode times seem to be the main latency bottleneck, especially for small $c$ and $\rho$.

-Next, we provide the latency performance of MDS array BP-XOR codes (AMDS) in the sublinear regime in the size of the product which distributes the encoding operation over the cluster nodes in order to achieve better end-to-end latency performance.
+Next, we provide the latency performance of MDS array BP-XOR codes (AMDS) in the sublinear regime in the size of the product which distributes the encoding operation over the cluster nodes in order to achieve better end-to-end latency performance at the expense of increased bandwidth.